thewh1teagle/phonikud/README.md

 ## Docs

-- It's recommend to add nikud with [dicta-onnx](https://github.com/thewh1teagle/dicta-onnx) model
+- It is recommend to add nikud with [dicta-onnx](https://github.com/thewh1teagle/dicta-onnx) model
 - Hebrew nikud is normalized
 - Most of the Hebrew rules happen in `phonemize.py`
-- It's highly recommend to normalize Hebrew using `mishkal.normalize('שָׁלוֹם')` when training models
+- It is highly recommend to normalize Hebrew using `mishkal.normalize('שָׁלוֹם')` when training models

 ### Enhance vocabulary